The ultimate guide to things to do in Fife – outdoors!

 How to get to Fife

-Less than an hour drive from Edinburgh, and not much further from Glasgow, it’s really surprising that Fife is so often missed off the tourist trail.
-Whilst it is best to take a car, you can get to Fife by public transport.
+Fife is less than an hour drive from Edinburgh, and not much further from Glasgow, it’s really surprising that Fife is so often missed off the tourist trail.
+Whilst it is best to take a car to explore fife, you can get to Fife by public transport.

 Where to stay in Fife

-Things to do in Fife – map
+Where to eat in Fife